FJMoisesRomero/FJMoisesRomero/README.md

 I'm a final-year student at the Universidad Católica de Salta, Argentina.
 I've been programming since I was 15, and I am passionate about technology and software development.
 Currently, I'm working on a system for a connectivity and radiofrequency company.

 ## 📚 My studies and career
 I specialize in developing technological solutions, with a focus on creating software that solves real-world problems.
-Throughout my career, I've worked on projects that use multiple technologies and agile methodologies such as Scrum.
+Throughout my career, I've worked on projects that use multiple technologies and agile methodologies such as Scrum and Kanban.

 ## 💻 My skills and expertise